 On the way back to your Puerto Madryn hotel, you will visit Gaiman, a typical Welsh settlement.

+No meals included but a box lunch can be ordered in advance.
 Overnight in Puerto Madryn at the Bahia Nueva Hotel.

 Bahia Nueva Hotel was built in 1995 and it was named after the bay along which Puerto Madryn was built.
 The simple brick and wood construction dates back to the first buildings at the beginning of the 20th century.
 The hotel has 40 rooms.